 Having a high bounce rate is no good but it’s still good that you realize it.

-Well.
-That’s a wrap everyone!
-Keep in mind that your weekly or monthly social media report takes all these areas into consideration so you don’t need to worry about calculating and finding them manually.
-Start using sociality.io for a very easy & breezy reporting.
+Remember that your weekly or monthly social media report considers all these areas, so you don’t need to manually calculate and find them.
+Start using Sociality.io for very easy & breezy reporting.
 Check yourselves here!